 - Other property that is damaged in the accident (buildings, fences, etc.)

 - Up to $60,000 per accident

 - $15,000 per accident

-- $250 deductible for every accident you make a claim for
+- $250 deductible for every accident claim you make

-If the other driver's BI/PD limits are lower than yours, and their insurer doesn't offer an acceptable settlement, then you can make claims under your UM/UIM policy — up to the difference between the two limits.
-Your insurer may ask you to reject the settlement, or accept it and make up the difference.
+If the other driver's BI/PD limits are lower than yours, and their insurer doesn't offer an acceptable settlement, then you can file a claim under your UM/UIM policy — up to the difference between the two limits.
+Your insurer may ask you to reject the settlement or accept it and make up the difference.